Cingulara/openrmf-docs/deployments/kubernetes/README.md

 # Installing OpenRMF to a Kubernetes instance
 This information shows you how to deploy OpenRMF to a Kubernetes instance.
 I have used this for manually deploying to AWS EKS (outside of ingress) as well as to minikube locally.

+To generate your YAML use the [Helm Chart](../chart/openrmf) after making your namespace and persistent volume.

 ## How I run Minikube

 I use a named profile so I can try out things, so I run minikube like this in a .sh file: